 A slow computer can be a nightmare, especially when any attempt to complete a task is met with loading, loading and more loading.
 Then the system crashes and you have to start again.
 At this point, your natural reaction is probably to throw the monitor out of the window to its well-deserved demise.

-Fortunately you can improve the situation with a few useful tips, most of which can be carried out by all but the most computer illiterate.
+Fortunately you can improve the situation with a few useful tips from my friend Geoff, who does IT managed services for several companies, most of which can be carried out by all but the most computer illiterate.
 So without further ado, here’s how you can make your computer faster (or at least, more responsive).

 Try to think of your computer as a virtual office, in that lots of files all over the place will slow down proceedings.
 Delete anything you don’t need, empty the recycle bin, stash all those random files on your desktop into one neat folder ─ a general tidy up can go a long way, especially if your hard drive is full to the brim.